Sam-MARTis/EulerianFluidSimulator/README.md

     this.vd.increment(0, OVER_RELAXATION * divergencePerVector);
 ```

-Overrelaxation is a technique used to speed up convergence. the OVER_RELAXATION constant is a number between 1 and 2
+Overrelaxation is a technique used to speed up convergence.
+The OVER_RELAXATION constant is a number between 1 and 2

-If we do this for all cells, enough number of times in an iteration, we would have a fairly diveregcne-free field.
+If we do this for all cells enough times in an iteration, we would have a fairly divergence-free field.

 ```typescript
   eliminateDivergence = (iterations: number = 100): void => {